-Parmigiani Fleurier is a fairly young watchmaking brand.
-Established by Michel Parmigiani in in 1996 in Fleurier (hence the name,) Switzerland, the House will turn 14 years next year.
-However, it is known that Mr. Parmigiani -an experienced repairman and restorer of antique watches- started seriously thinking about founding a watchmaking company of his own almost 35 years ago back in the 1970s.
+Parmigiani Fleurier is a fairly young brand.
+Established by Michel Parmigiani in 1996 in Fleurier (hence the name,) Switzerland, the House will only turn 14 years next year.
+However, it is known that Mr. Parmigiani -an experienced repairman and restorer of antique watches- started seriously thinking about founding a company of his own almost 35 years ago back in the 1970s.
 Possibly to celebrate this upcoming “anniversary,” the brand that has immediately skyrocketed from the crowded ranks of wannabe’s to one of the most respected ultra-luxury brands based in Switzerland, is going to present a couple of new members in its refreshed Atelier Collection — the Kalpagraph Manta and Kalpagraph Savane models.

-While the original series of Kalpagraph chronographs didn’t really strike me as absolutely wonderful, this latest addition to the line –especially the gorgeous Savane– did the job.
+While the original series of Kalpagraph chronographs didn’t strike me as absolutely wonderful, this latest addition to the line –especially the gorgeous Savane– did the job.

 The amber-like chronograph totalizers and brown dial, which is color-keyed to Savane’s ostrich leather strap, also look much better than the black-on-black dial and strap of the original Kalpagraph in rose gold that looks (as it is the case with the new IWC Portuguese Automatic Chronograph in Rose Gold (Ref.
 IW371482)) outright intimidating.

 The Kalpagraph is powered by Parmigiani’s in-house PF Caliber 334 automatic movement that we have already seen last year beating inside their Pershing chronograph.

 Working at a standard frequency of 28,800 vibrations per hour, the movement is built on 68 jewels and is painstakingly hand-decorated by Parmigiani Fleurier’s artisans.